xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/types/digest.md

 ## Generated types

-SvelteKit automatically generates `.d.ts` files for each endpoint and page, providing typed `RequestHandler` and `Load` functions with route parameters.
+SvelteKit automatically generates `.d.ts` files for each endpoint and page, allowing you to type the `params` object without manual boilerplate.

-Instead of manually typing params:
+Instead of manually typing `RequestHandler` and `Load` with params:
 ```js
 /** @type {import('@sveltejs/kit').RequestHandler<{
     foo: string;